Balance sheet

 Usefulness of balance sheet

-As described at the start of this article, balance sheet is prepared to disclose the financial position of the company at a particular point in time.
+As described at the start of this article, a balance sheet is prepared to disclose the financial position of the company at a particular point in time.
 This information is of great importance for all concerned parties.
-For example, investors and creditors use it to evaluate the capital structure, liquidity and solvency position of the business.
-On the basis of such evaluation, they anticipate the future performance of the company in terms of profitability and cash flows and make much important economic decisions.
+For example, investors and creditors use it to evaluate the capital structure, liquidity, and solvency position of the business.
+On the basis of such evaluation, they anticipate the future performance of the company in terms of profitability and cash flows and make important economic decisions.

 Limitations of balance sheet